Immigrate to Canada

 Apply through the current IRCC channel, then monitor processing and plan any travel around a PRTD if needed.

-Your exact list depends on your situation, but the core documents for a renewal are below.
+The PR card renewal documents you need depend on your situation, but the core items for every application are below.
 If you are relying on time abroad that counts toward the residency obligation, you will also need supporting evidence for that.

 The residency obligation tie-in